- Lee County state Reps. endorse Lizbeth Benacquisto in CD 19Posted 10 mins ago

-- The latest on the legislative staffing merry-go-roundPosted 4 hours ago
+- Beyond CD13: Other municipal elections on the ballot todayPosted 4 hours ago

 Christmas comes early for Crist: New poll shows him with 25-point lead over Alex Sink for Dem. nomination